-Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement Aspect B4: Labour Standards General Disclosure Labour Standards - Prevention of Child Labour and Forced Labour Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement Aspect B4: Labour Standards General Disclosure LABOUR STANDARDS Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
 KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
-Labour Standards - Prevention of Child Labour and Forced Labour KPI B4.2 Description of steps taken to eliminate such practices when discovered.
-Labour Standards - Prevention of Child Labour and Forced Labour Aspect B5: Supply Chain management General Disclosure Supply Chain Management Policies on managing environmental and social risks of the supply chain.
+LABOUR STANDARDS - Prevention of Child Labour and Forced Labour KPI B4.2 Description of steps taken to eliminate such practices when discovered.
+LABOUR STANDARDS - Prevention of Child Labour and Forced Labour Aspect B5: Supply Chain management General Disclosure SUPPLY CHAIN MANAGEMENT management Policies on managing environmental and social risks of the supply chain.
 KPI B5.1 Number of suppliers by geographical region.
-Supply Chain Management KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.
-Supply Chain Management KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-Supply Chain Management KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management
+SUPPLY CHAIN MANAGEMENT KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.
+SUPPLY CHAIN MANAGEMENT KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
+SUPPLY CHAIN MANAGEMENT KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
+SUPPLY CHAIN MANAGEMENT

-General Disclosures and KPIs Description Section/Statement Aspect B6: Product Responsibility General Disclosure Product Responsibility Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling, and privacy matters relating to products and services provided and methods of redress.
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement Aspect B6: Product Responsibility General Disclosure PRODUCT RESPONSIBILITY Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling, and privacy matters relating to products and services provided and methods of redress.
 KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
-Product Responsibility - Quality Management (N/A - explained) КРІ Вб.2 Number of products and service-related complaints received and how they are dealt with.
-Product Responsibility - Customer Service KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
-Product Responsibility - IP Rights KPI B6.4 Description of quality assurance process and recall procedures.
-Product Responsibility - Quality Management KPI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
-Product Responsibility - Privacy Protection Aspect B7: Anti-corruption General Disclosure Anti-corruption Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+PRODUCT RESPONSIBILITY - Quality Management (N/A - explained) KPI B6.2 Number of products and service-related complaints received and how they are dealt with.
+PRODUCT RESPONSIBILITY - Customer Service KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
+PRODUCT RESPONSIBILITY - IP Rights KPI B6.4 Description of quality assurance process and recall procedures.
+PRODUCT RESPONSIBILITY - Quality Management KPI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
+PRODUCT RESPONSIBILITY - Privacy Protection Aspect B7: Anti-corruption General Disclosure ANTI-CORRUPTION Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.

 Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
-Anti-corruption KPI B7.2 Description of preventive measures and whistle- blowing procedures, and how they are implemented and monitored.
-Anti-corruption - Whistle-blowing Mechanism KPI B7.3 Description of anti-corruption training provided to directors and staff.
-Anti-corruption Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-Community Investment - Corporate Social Responsibility KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
-Community Investment - Corporate Social Responsibility KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
-Community Investment - Corporate Social Responsibility
+ANTI-CORRUPTION KPI B7.2 Description of preventive measures and whistle- blowing procedures, and how they are implemented and monitored.
+ANTI-CORRUPTION - Whistle- blowing Mechanism KPI B7.3 Description of anti-corruption training provided to directors and staff.
+ANTI-CORRUPTION Aspect B8: Community Investment General Disclosure COMMUNITY INVESTMENT Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
+COMMUNITY INVESTMENT - Corporate Social Responsibility KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
+COMMUNITY INVESTMENT - Corporate Social Responsibility